ULAS-HiPR/AI-utils/sznet/README.md

 Design and train a neural network that can identify safe landing zones for a high-powered rocket.

 ## Steps
-1. Segment an image captured by an onboard camera into different classes (e.g. forest, buildings, field, water, residential, etc.)
+1. Segment an image captured by an onboard camera into different classes
+    - Either by land use type (forest, buildings, field, residential, etc.) or just a binary mask of SAFE/UNSAFE
-2. Rank the segments by safety and rocket retrievability (e.g. field > forest > water > buildings > residential)
+2. If segmented by land use type, rank the segments by safety and rocket retrievability (e.g. field > forest > water > buildings > residential)
-3. Choose the optimal landing zone
+4. Identify the optimal landing zone based on this ranking
-4. Calculate approximate coordinates of chosen landing zone using altitude, camera FOV and potentially IMU data.
+5. (Stretch goal) Calculate the approximate coordinates of the chosen landing zone using altitude, camera FOV and potentially IMU data

 ## Goals
 1. Model is small and efficient enough to run on our chosen hardware (Raspberry Pi 5 4GB and Coral TPU (4 TOPS @ int8))